yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-021_Invalid_Security_Question_Answer.md

 # TC-021 - Verify that the system rejects an incorrect Security Question answer in the "Forgot Password" form

 ## Test Steps
-1. Navigate to the "Forgot Password" form.
+1. Navigate to the "Forgot Password" form
-2. Enter a valid email address.
+2. Enter a valid email address
-3. Enter an incorrect answer in the Security Question field.
+3. Enter an incorrect answer in the Security Question field
-4. Attempt to continue the password recovery process.
+4. Attempt to continue the password recovery process

 ---

 ## Expected Result

-- The password recovery process should fail.
-- The user should not be allowed to proceed.
-- An appropriate error message should be displayed.
+An error message should be displayed